quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/FadeMind-SpotifyAds.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* FadeMind-SpotifyAds List Unavailable To Download.
+Tue May 29 00:20:26 UTC 2018
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * FadeMind-SpotifyAds List Was An Empty File After Download.
-Mon May 28 13:17:25 UTC 2018
+Tue May 29 00:20:26 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* FadeMind-SpotifyAds List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Tue May 29 00:20:26 UTC 2018